 An organization should attempt to implement these good ideas by employees.
 Holding monthly discussions, or an innovation idea contest would be a great place to start.

-The rewards are mutual, since employees would feel more involved in their work, and a business would earn their partnership and investment.
+The rewards are mutual, since employees would feel more involved in their work, and the business would earn their partnership and investment.

 2. Focus on Your Brand